Renew a street trading consent

 Step 3: Passport style photographs

-The applicant must submit an up to date photograph.
+The applicant and any assistants must submit an up to date photograph.
 This must be a recent, clear, passport style photograph.
 This can be either scanned onto a computer or taken with your smartphone or tablet.

 We’ll ask you for: